2014 United States House of Representatives elections in Pennsylvania: District 12

 The 12th district is located in Southwestern Pennsylvania and includes all of Beaver County and parts of Allegheny, Cambria, Lawrence, Somerset and Westmoreland counties.
-The incumbent is Republican Keith Rothfus, who has represented the district since 2013.
+The incumbent was Republican Keith Rothfus, who had represented the district since 2013.
 He was elected with 52% of the vote in 2012, defeating Democratic incumbent Mark Critz.
 The district has a PVI of R+9.